illumos/ipd/ipd/0025/README.md

 In many places the authorisation is checked from a server process which is not running as the user being checked.
-To support this, rather than modifying the existing `chkauthattr()` function, I propose to introduce a variant - `chkauthattr_ucred()` - which takes an additional argument by which the caller can provide a ucred which should be checked for the `PRIV_PFEXEC_AUTH` flag.
+To support this, rather than modifying the existing `chkauthattr()` function signature, I propose to introduce a variant - `chkauthattr_ucred()` - which takes an additional argument by which the caller can provide a ucred which should be checked for the `PRIV_PFEXEC_AUTH` flag.